viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 I'm using a Digilent [Cora Z7](https://digilent.com/reference/programmable-logic/cora-z7/reference-manual) board, which doesn't provide external voltage references.
 VREFP and VREFN are connected to ADCGND on this board.
 Therefore, the internal FPGA voltage references are utilized for calibration.

-From [this post](https://support.xilinx.com/s/article/53586?language=en_US), I know that with internal references, the Gain Calibration Coefficient will always be 0x7F.
+From [this post](https://support.xilinx.com/s/article/53586?language=en_US), I know that the Gain Calibration Coefficient will always be 0x7F with internal references.

 When the default mode is enabled, both ADCs are calibrated.
 The XADC also operates in default mode after initial power-up and during FPGA configuration.
 See the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Sequencer-Modes), chapter Default Mode, page 48.